 It’s the stage where you’re learning how to express your love as much as you’re learning how to express your frustrations, sadness, and happiness.

-I’m not going to sugarcoat it, this stage can be trying.
-There are many tears and tantrums, the days feel long and it all feels endless.
+I’m not going to sugarcoat it, the toddler stage is definitely “trying” and there are tears and tantrums, the days feel long and it all feels endless.
 However, what no one tells you is how much fun the “terrible-twos” are and how you will fall even more in love with your child during this time.
 They don’t tell you about how beautiful these moments are and how much you will learn and grow together.
+They don’t explain how wonderful it feels to watch this beautiful human you made, learn new things everyday or how quickly it all happens.

-Your daddy and I talk about your wonderful, independent, and loving personality all the time.
+Your daddy and I talk about your wonderful, independent, daring, curious, and loving personality all the time.
 We constantly reminisce about all the things you have done and that you have learned.
 We talk about how much we love these moments, no matter how difficult they may be, and we’re in awe at how fast you’re growing.
 We talk about all that you’re learning and how sweet you can be.
-Your darling, untamed curls, your large, brown and beautiful, loving eyes, and the way you shower us with your love.
+Your darling, untamed curls, your big brown eyes, and that cheeky smile, and the way you shower us with your love.
 The tantrums, the tears, the meltdowns, the fits, the emotion-filled moments, the kisses and hugs, we want to freeze them all.

 One day you’re not going to be this small.
-You’re not going to cry because mommy is taking a shower, you’re not going to be upset because I gave you the wrong bowl for your cereal, and you won’t be upset because I said goodbye.
+You’re not going to cry because mommy is taking a shower, you’re not going to be upset because I have you the wrong princess cup, and you won’t be upset because I said goodbye.

 This stage will eventually end and I’ll miss every moment of it…